craigbuckler/js-adv-notes/native/dates.md

 if (!isNaN(d)) console.log(d);
 ```

-Note that `Date.parse` can be inconsistent across browsers.
+Note that `Date.parse` can be inconsistent across older browsers.

 ## Date properties